 ELECTRICAL SHOCK CAN CAUSE PERSONAL INJURY OR LOSS OF LIFE.
 WHETHER THE AC SUPPLY IS GROUNDED OR NOT, HIGH VOLTAGES TO GROUND WILL BE PRESENT AT MANY POINTS THROUGHOUT THE DRIVE.
 CHARGED CAPACITORS REQUIRE ONE MINUTE DISCHARGE TIME.

-No load testing is defined as the motor shaft disconnected from the machine/tool or no working load on the machine/tool.
+No load testing is defined as the motor shaft disconnected from the driver machine or no working load on the machine.